Kunětice

 Kunětice is a municipality and village in Pardubice District in the Pardubice Region of the Czech Republic.
 It has about 400 inhabitants.

 Geography

 Kunětice is located about 5 km northeast of Pardubice.
-It lies in a flat landscape of the East Elbe Table lowland below the hill Kunětická hora, which lies outside the municipality.
+It lies in a flat landscape in the East Elbe Table below the hill Kunětická hora, which lies outside the municipality.
 The municipality is situated on the right bank of the Elbe River.